abpframework/abp/docs/en/CLI.md

 dotnet tool update -g Volo.Abp.Cli
 ````

-To use a preview version cli, append a `--version` param.take version `5.0.0-rc.1` as an example below
+To use a special version cli, append a `--version` param.take version `5.0.0-rc.1` as an example below

 ````bash
 ### install